 A 2013 survey from the US found that while two-thirds of people said global warming was personally important to them, only a third were talking about the issue at least occasionally with friends and family.
 Some of the reasons listed were that it was “too political” or those they spoke to were simply “not interested”.

 However challenging it may be, it is important that we talk about it, says the Yale Program on Climate Change Communication.
-If people concerned about the climate avoid voicing their thoughts because they don’t hear others doing the same, it leads to something they call the “spiral of silence”.
-We have to make an effort to dive in or that cycle won't be broken.
+If people concerned about the climate avoid voicing their thoughts because they don’t hear others doing the same, then we have no way of knowing we aren't alone in our concerns.
+This leads to something they call the “spiral of silence”.

 So how do we broach this often contentious topic?
 There is no one answer but getting a sense of how others approach the problem can provide some ideas on how to start the conversation.

 For young people, when their views don’t align with those in their family, discussions about climate change can be a particular source of tension.
 Nell, an 18 year old medical student, started to question where her food was coming from and the impact it was having in her early teens.
 After initially changing to a pescatarian diet, then vegetarian, reading more about the environmental impact of dairy eventually led to her becoming vegan.

 “There was definitely an initial backlash and a lack of acceptance when I changed my diet in response to the climate crisis,” Nell says.

 “My decision to eat plant-based, to my parents, possibly felt like I was rejecting their heritage and the way they were brought up, and shunning it.
 I wonder whether it ever felt to them that I was rejecting how they'd tried to raise me; bringing up feelings of doubt in their parenting skills, their own moral compasses, and their own social responsibility in regards to the crisis.”